“Lest we forget”

 Casolaro was also investigating several UFO “NO-Nos” Pine Gap, Area 51 and governmental bioengineering.

-Not long ago, Mae Bussell, a gutsy, no-holds-barred, investigative radio host died of a fast-acting cancer just like Ann Livingston and Karla Turner.
-Bussell was acutely interested in UFOlogy.
+Not long ago, Mae Brussell, a gutsy, no-holds-barred, investigative radio host died of a fast-acting cancer just like Ann Livingston and Karla Turner.
+Brussell was acutely interested in UFOlogy.
 Many years of her research is available at The World Watchers Archive..